slash-fr/jka-server-status/README.md

     - Status
     - Map name
     - Game type
+    - Mod name (with colors)
     - Number of players
     - Player list
         - Name (with colors)
         - Score
         - Ping
+- Can also display all `cvars` received from the server,
-- Caches `qstat` calls for 10 seconds
+- Caches responses for 10 seconds (server-side)
 - Uses backgrounds from my [**Widescreen levelshots**](https://jkhub.org/files/file/4179-widescreen-levelshots/) pack
     - 1920x1080 resolution, available in JPG + AVIF formats,
     - User-configurable blur and opacity, to improve the readability,